timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - If SRAM usage is high, restart the system periodically to clear temporary data
 - Monitor for memory leaks in the activity log

-**SD card optimization:**
+**Micro SD card optimization:**
-- Keep at least 10% of SD card space free for optimal performance
+- Keep at least 10% of micro SD card space free for optimal performance
 - Organize files into directories to improve access times
 - Remove duplicate or corrupted files